Exploring the quasar disc-wind-jet connection with LoTSS and SDSS: Observational Data and Method

 For the other 92\,912 objects below the 5$\sigma$ LoTSS peak detection limit, we extract a radio flux density using forced photometry.
 In previous studies, the survey detection limit has been used to produce an upper bound on the radio luminosity of undetected sources, allowing them to be used in the radio quiet population, for example in \cite{rankine2021}.
 In this work, we elect to retrieve a flux density measurement directly from the LoTSS image to gain insight into the radio emission occurring below the catalogue threshold, and to confirm that these quasars are definitely radio quiet by all definitions.
 We downloaded 30 arcsec radio cutouts from the LOFAR API service\footnote{information available at \url{https://LOFAR-surveys.org/cutout_api_details.html}}, centred on their SDSS coordinates.
 The flux at the central pixel is extracted, and the median flux of 500 randomly selected pixels in the cutout is calculated as the background noise.
 The difference between the two is then taken as their radio flux density, which allows us to add the radio measurements of an additional 70\,292 sources to our sample.
-The central flux density of our undetected sources is taken as a good approximation for total flux as it is assumed that, if undetected in the LoTSS DR2 catalogue, the quasars are very likely to be unresolved point sources in the radio image.
+The central flux density of our undetected sources is taken as a good approximation for total flux as it is assumed that, if undetected in the LoTSS DR2 catalogue, the quasars are very likely to be unresolved point sources in the radio image, and as the radio image pixels are calibrated in flux/beam, it is ensured that, for unresolved sources, the peak flux is necessarily equal to the total flux.
 We verified that the pixel fluxes provide a good estimate of the total flux for the faintest sources in the detected sample.

 The black hole masses of the quasars in our sample are taken from the \cite{temple2023} catalogue, which used the single epoch virial estimator described by \cite{mattmasses} and later \cite{vestergaard}, as seen in equation \ref{eq: black hole mass},